ejj28/blog/README.md

-# blog
- The blog component of erikcolley.ca
+# The blog component of erikcolley.ca, made using 11ty